 - ✈STEADY & TRACKABLE✈ Altitude-Hold function ensures a steady hover in the air at a certain altitude.
 Great aerial pictures and videos are feasible thanks to this function.
 Trajectory Flight function is the newest technology that by drawing a flight course on the touch screen on your smartphone, the drone will fly accordingly.
 Pure fun awaits.

 - ✈GRAVITY CONTROL✈ A built-in G-sensor is designed to allow controlling the drone by adjusting the vertical and horizontal position of your smartphone via the Snaptain Era App downloadable on iOS and Android App market.

 Top Pick for Kids

 The Force 1 UFO 3000 is our top pick of drones for kids.
 This drone is small, sturdy and safe for kids.
 The straightforward controller helps kids learn to fly more quickly.
 You can lift off and land with one button, and there are two speed settings.
 There’s no camera on this model, but that allows a little more weight put into the body of the drone so it can stand up crashes.
 Kids will also enjoy the LED lights and one-button flips.

 Force1 UFO 3000 LED Mini Drone for Kids - Remote Control Drone, Small RC Quadcopter for Beginners with LEDs, 4-Channel Remote Control, 2 Speeds, and 2 Drone Batteries

-- RECHARGEABLE MINI RC DRONE: This portable drone measures 5.5” x 5.5” and flies up to 18 minutes with 2 included rechargeable batteries; also includes 4 spare propellers, a USB charging cable, and drone remote (requires 4 AAA batteries - not included)
+- LONG-LASTING FLIGHT FUN: Two rechargeable batteries ensure a total flight time of 18 minutes.
+This mini drone measures 5.5"" x 5.5"" and comes with spare propellers, tools, a USB charging cable, and a drone remote (requires 4 AAA batteries - not included).